Kiyoshika/terminal-markup-language/tslspec.md

 </script>
 ```

 Variable names must start with an ASCII letter, but can contain both letters and numbers.
-Variable names cannot used a [reserved keyword](#reserved-keywords).

 In TSL, there is no implicit casting.
 Conversions would have to be done explicitly:
 ```